eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the workload control task encounters a failure while deleting the old workload during the update of a workload, the control task shall continue allowing a subsequent update or delete attempt.

 Rationale:
-This allow to try the update again instead of going in an undefined state.
+This allows to try the update again instead of going in an undefined state.

 Tags:
 - WorkloadObject